-3.2.4.3.2.2 ~~The Horizon will, via its role on the Engagement Groups above will, provide relevant information pursuant to their area of expertise to the Community Liaison Group (CLG) as appropriate.~~
+- 3.2.1 The purpose, role and membership of the Engagement Groups is set out in the relevant Schedules in the DCO s.106 agreement. - 3.2.2 Horizon will, via its role on the Engagement Groups, provide relevant information to the Community Liaison Group (CLG).